villadora/express-http-proxy/README.md

 ### proxyErrorHandler

-By default, ```express-http-proxy``` will pass any errors except ECONNRESET to next, so that your application can handle or react to them, or just drop through to your default error handling.
-ECONNRESET errors are immediately returned to the user for historical reasons.
+By default, ```express-http-proxy``` will pass any errors except `ETIMEDOUT` or `ESOCKETTIMEDOUT` to next, so that your application can handle or react to them, or just drop through to your default error handling.   `ETIMEDOUT` and `ESOCKETTIMEDOUT` errors are immediately returned to the user for historical reasons.
+These error types (generally) only appear when the author has passed a `timeout` limit to `express-http-proxy`.

 If you would like to modify this behavior, you can provide your own ```proxyErrorHandler```.